a-renegade/MY_PROJECTS/README.md

 # MY_PROJECTS
-This repo have my personal projects
+This repo have my personal project